Software is not the solution

 This segment of software encompasses too many solutions to list here but key platforms in this space include Contentsquare, Fullstory, HotJar etc. These platforms typically provide heatmapping, surveying and simple segmentation capabilities.

-Whilst these supplementary platforms are the most ‘expendable’ of the three software categories; organisations could get by without them, if necessary.
-These platforms do provide digital teams with a range of data points that would be too time intensive to produce through core data platforms alone.
+Whilst these supplementary platforms are the most ‘expendable’ of the three software categories; organisations could get by without them if necessary.
+These platforms do provide digital teams a range of data visualisations and analyses that would be too time intensive to produce through core data platforms alone.

 Outsee Analytics is a strong advocate for the effective and strategic application of these platforms, particularly as a supplementation to core platforms.